yanliang12/knowledge_linking/README.md

 ### contact

-contact me to arrange a demo from me: yanliang2345@outlook.com
+If you want to see a demo from me, or you have a data scientist job opening in UAE, please contact me at yanliang2345@outlook.com